Saularch97/event-ticket-application/README.md

 * [ ] Queues added with simple retry ack/nack
 Things to come:
 * [x] Include role permission in the controllers
-  * Use ABAC for role atriubute for instace, just the user can edit his account details(Role-Based Access Control)
+  * Use RBAC for role atriubute for instace, just the user can edit his account details(Role-Based Access Control)
 * [x] Have dev and prod environments in kubernetes
-* [x] Add micrometer + Grafana + Prometheus
+* [x] Add micrometer + Grafana + Prometheus + Loki
   * Take care with what endpoints you are going to expose in production via actuator
   * Actualy they have differences between dev and prod, dev erases all data and prod maitains all data
+  * Add loki for inspect logging
 * [ ] Add Payment method(AbacatePay)
   * Add imdepotency key in order to prevent  to call gateway
   * Add compesation pattern(Saga), if payment fails the ticket reserve needs to be undone